geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 ##### Word Embedding

 The word embedding learns a latent vector space transformation for arrays of embedded characters.
 The character encoders and decoders are copied from the first character embedding model.
 But the character encoder and decoder layers are still trainable.
 Therefore this step trains a new character encoder/decoders as well as the word encoders/decoders.
-Training the character and word encoder together has shown to perform significantly better than fixing the character embedding layers.
-Setting the character weights to the pertained character character’s model speeds up the training of this setp.
+Training the character and word encoder together has been shown to perform significantly better than fixing the character embedding layers.
+Setting the character weights to the pretrained character character’s model speeds up the training of this setp.
 Model summary:

 | Purpose | Type | Output | Activation |